Impact

 Integrate Staff Feedback

 In October 2023, Illinois Extension's DEIA office launched a climate survey to learn about staff members' experiences.
 It included questions about personal experiences, career development, hiring and retention, and belonging.
-Over 280 respondents, representing different job classifications and responsibilities throughout the organization, completed the survey.
+Over 280 respondents, representing different job classifications and responsibilities throughout the organization, completed the voluntary and anonymous survey.

 Inclusive Excellence Committee

-- The Inclusive Excellence Committee is Illinois Extension’s statewide DEIA committee that guides organizational processes.
+• The Inclusive Excellence Committee is Illinois Extension’s statewide diversity, equity, inclusion, and access (DEIA) committee that guides organizational processes.
 The committee has provided guidance for DEIA and civil rights processes in Illinois Extension.
 After revising its goals, the committee refocused its work on helping to enhance opportunities for all of Extension.
-In 2024, the committee contributed to the DEIAB plan for Extension, provided feedback on training programs, and reviewed staff development case scenarios for skill development and team-building exercises.
+In 2024, the committee contributed to the DEIA plan for Extension, provided feedback on training programs, and reviewed staff development case scenarios for skill development and team-building exercises.

 Title

 The quarterly DEIA webinars bring a wide range of topics for Illinois Extension staff members.
-These optional one-hour sessions are development opportunities that are open to all staff members.
+These optional one-hour sessions are open to all staff members.
 They cover topics that matter to staff members and are based on feedback, training requests, and emerging and research-based topics.

 Topics Covered